 Born again: rediscovering midcentury design icons

 Modern design is more actual than ever.
-Whether it’s classic Danish design or midcentury Italian furniture and modernist table settings, there is something alluring about revisiting the most exciting design chapters of the 20th century to uncover the stories of classic products and their creators.
+Whether it’s classic Paul McCobb furniture, midcentury Italian pieces and modernist table settings, there is something alluring about revisiting the most exciting design chapters of the 20th century to uncover the stories of classic products and their creators.
 Furniture companies designers’ archives, working to ressurect and adapt modernist design icons and long-forgotten beauties for the 21st-century.
 Here is our edit of the most riveting reissues and the tales behind them.

 Camaleonda Sofa by Mario Bellini